Our Team

 Chief Creative Director, Forte Creates

-One of the original “volunteers” to help Water is Life Kenya, Mark provides imaginative engineering and help in all areas to further the cause.
-He has spent 27 + years developing focused product and programs that influence with marketing communications and public relations that envelope audiences with an immersion in story, content, and focused message focused to achieve desired goals and objectives.
+One of the original “volunteers” to help Water is Life Kenya, Mark provides imaginative engineering and help in all areas.
+He has spent 30 years developing focused products and programs, marketing communications, public relations that envelop audiences with an immersion in story, and content, and messages focused to achieve desired goals and objectives.

 Kate Kowalski

 Katie leads a sales team and various strategy projects at Tropicana Brands Group.
-Having studied international business at the University of South Carolina her passion for microfinance and global development has brought her around the world as a volunteer helping organizations grow their footprint.
-She recently earned a certificate from MIT in Sustainability: Strategies and Opportunities for Industry.
-Today she resides in Chicago, IL and remains an avid traveler and volunteer in the community.
+Having studied international business at the University of South Carolina, her passion for microfinance and global development has brought her around the world as a volunteer helping organizations grow their footprint.
+She also earned a certificate from MIT in Sustainability: Strategies and Opportunities for Industry.
+She resides in Chicago, IL, and remains an avid traveler and volunteer in the community.

 Francis Karani